tamir321/gitDemo1/README.md

-this is readme file commeted on server
+I dont want this (this is readme file commeted on server ) more commit in the server